 Both companies know how to tap into consumer habits

-Demand creation is a crucial ingredient for any company that wants to access consumer desires.
-However, that requires massive marketing resources and campaign to “enhance consumer awareness” which in simple words means generating demands for their product portfolio.
-Coca-Cola spent over six billion dollars in 2017 for promotional and marketing programs.
+Coca-Cola spent over six billion dollars in 2017 on promotional and marketing programs.
 PepsiCo marketing activities amounted to over four billion dollars.

 Coca-Cola franchise leadership